Jennifer Love Hewitt: 2005–2010: Return to television

-Continued television roles, 2011–present
+2011–present: Continued television roles

 Hewitt starred as a journalist, opposite Betty White, in the Hallmark Hall of Fame film The Lost Valentine (2011).
 While reviewers unanimously praised White's performance, Variety wrote: "The same can hardly be said of Hewitt, who —in her current TV movie phase— was put to better use as a mom turned hooker in Lifetime's The Client List.
 With 14.53 million viewers, the film won its time period and represented the most-watched Hallmark movie in four years.

-In 2012, Hewitt starred as the love interest of a gentile pretending to be Jewish, alongside Ivan Sergei and Joel David Moore in the independent comedy Jewtopia, and played an erotic massagist in the television series The Client List.
+In 2012, Hewitt starred as the love interest of a gentile pretending to be Jewish, alongside Ivan Sergei and Joel David Moore in the independent comedy Jewtopia, and played an erotic masseuse in the television series The Client List.
 Based on the 2010 television film of the same name, the series ran for two seasons and featured Hewitt as a different character in a premise that was slightly different from the film.

-Between 2014 and 2015, Hewitt played the regular role of Kate Callahan, an undercover agent who joins the BAU, in the tenth season of Criminal Minds.
+In 2014 and 2015, Hewitt played the regular role of Kate Callahan, an undercover agent who joins the Behavioral Analysis Unit (BAU), in the tenth season of Criminal Minds.
 She left the series at the end of the season due to her second pregnancy, and decided to take a career hiatus for the next three years.
 In an interview with Elle magazine, Hewitt remarked: “I was looking in the mirror, talking with myself, going, ‘Hey, we started something, remember?
 We were gonna take a step back.
 So let's do that.'"

 Beginning in 2018, Hewitt has played Maddie Buckley, an ER nurse working as a 9-1-1 operator after leaving an abusive relationship, on the Fox police procedural 9-1-1.
 Describing her character, she stated: "Maddie has a toughness to her.
 But she's also empathetic and sensitive.
 People will see her composed on the phone, but fully dealing with the pain and anguish of the callers [once she hangs up]".